Conengmo/battle_map_tv/README.md

 - Overlay a 1-inch grid.
 - Automatically detect the grid in an image and scale to 1 inch.
 - Save settings so images load like you had them last time.
-- Prepare up to four images in slots in the UI.
-- Overlay a fire effect on your map.

 ## Quickstart